The Conference on Disarmament [fr]

 In 1962, following the statement of the 20th of September 1961, the United States and the Sovietic Union decide to create the “Conference of the eighteen-nations committee on disarmament”, approved by the United Nations General Assembly the same year.
 When the committee begins its work, it gathers together 5 Eastern states, 5 Western states and 8 non-aligned states.
 France, judging the institution too dependent on the two superpowers and invoking its lateness regarding the nuclear field, does not wish to take part in the Committee.

 After 1978, the Conference on Disarmament‘s work has been focused on the negotiation of the Chemical Weapons Convention (1992) and the Comprehensive Test Ban Treaty (1996).
-But the previous organs dedicated to disarmament also negotiated important conventions.
-From 1962 to 1978 are negotiated the Non Proliferation Treaty (1968), the Treaty on the Prohibition of the Emplacement of Nuclear Weapons and Other Weapons of Mass Destruction on the Seabed and the Ocean Floor and in the Subsoil thereof (1971), the Biological weapons convention (1972) and the Environmental Modification Convention (1977).
+But the previous organs dedicated to disarmament also negotiated important conventions such as the Non Proliferation Treaty (1968), the Treaty on the Prohibition of the Emplacement of Nuclear Weapons and Other Weapons of Mass Destruction on the Seabed and the Ocean Floor and in the Subsoil thereof (1971) or the Biological weapons convention (1972).

 Formally, the Conference on Disarmament remains independent from the United Nations, as it is neither a main body nor a subsidiary one.
 However, the connections with the United Nations are still numerous.
 The United Nations General Assembly addresses recommendations taken into account for the Conference agenda.
 On the other side, the Conference on Disarmament addresses each year a report to the GA and regularly communicates its documents to the UN members, in accordance with the 1978 Final Document.
 Finally, similarly to the UN, the Conference on Disarmament is based in Geneva and benefits from the UN Secretariat.